Rickshaw: Asia

-The rickshaw's popularity in Japan had declined by the 1930s with the advent of automated forms of transportation like automobiles and trains.
+The rickshaw's popularity in Japan had declined by the 1930s with the advent of motorized forms of transportation like automobiles and trains.
 After World War II, when gasoline and automobiles were scarce, they made a temporary comeback.
 The rickshaw tradition has stayed alive in Kyoto and Tokyo's geisha districts.
 In the 1990s, German-made cycle rickshaws called "velotaxis" were introduced in Japanese cities, including Kobe.

 In post-war Hong Kong, rickshaws was one of the main transportation either for transporting goods or for transporting people during the Japanese invasion, known as the Battle of Hong Kong.
 Japanese military hired many rickshaw pullers to have them gathered and organize with other cooks and seamen for an underground armed team to enact the anti-British Colony clan.
 However, after World War II, other forms of transport such as pedicabs and streetcar became strong competitors of rickshaws, leading the business of rickshaws into stagnation.

 Chiuchow men formed a faction within the Canton rickshaw pullers union in the 1920s.
 In addition, the Chiuchow pullers could be identified by their hats which were rounded and flat at the top; while the rival Hoklo men had a cone-shaped headgear with sharp points at the top.
 However, rickshaw use began to decline in the 1920s as the government introduced the streetcar system in 1924.
 The number of rickshaw pullers had declined from 44,200 to 25,877 six months after the opening of the tramway.
 It had also caused the Beijing tramway riot in October 1929.
 A rough form of a rickshaw is sometimes used for hauling coal, building materials or other material.
-Both motorized and pedal-power cycle rickshaws, or pedicabs, were used for short distance passenger travel.
+Both motorized and pedal-power cycle rickshaws, or pedicabs, were used for short-distance passenger travel.
 There are still many rickshaws in many cities for either touring purposes (in big cities such as Beijing and Shanghai, with traditional Chinese rickshaws) or short range transportation in some counties.
 However, the new Communist government banned rickshaws in Canton in the early 1950s, leading to another low tide of rickshaws.

 In Singapore, the rickshaw's popularity increased into the 20th century.
 There were approximately 50,000 rickshaws in 1920 and that number had doubled by 1930.
 Cycle rickshaws were used in Singapore beginning in 1929.
 Within six years pulled rickshaws were outnumbered by cycle rickshaws, which were also used by sightseeing tourists.

 In the 1930s, cycle rickshaws were used in Dhaka, Bangladesh, Kolkata, India; and Jakarta, Indonesia.
 By 1950 they could be found in many South and East Asian countries.
 By the end of the 20th century, there were 300,000 such vehicles in Dhaka.
 By the end of 2013, there were about 100,000 electric rickshaws in Delhi.

+In Viêtnam, the rickshaw was called with the French name "Pousse-pousse".
+In 1883, Jean Thomas Raoul Bonnal, Supérior Résident of Tonkin, import 2 rickshaws from Japan in the city of Hanoi and made copies of them.